Poland / Rzeczpospolita Polska – Let’s explore here

 What’s it like to drive in Poland?

-The Poles do however allow you to drive on roads that are only partly constructed, which is a bit bizarre, and a bit of a shock when you find yourself driving trough furrows of sand!
-You can read ore in the blog!
+Also, when we were there, there seemed to be an inordinate amount of roadworks – in particular in the south, especially the roads from Tatra National Park to Kraków?!
+And they allow you to drive on roads that are only partly constructed, which is a bit bizarre, and a bit of a shock when you find yourself driving trough furrows of sand!
+You can read more about that in the blog!

 Also, why oh why have they allowed enormous, and I mean massively enormous advertising boards to be erected in the fields all along the motorways – it spoils the views so much.
-It’s like something dystopia out of end scenes in the film Brazil! … Another must see him by the way, if you’ve not seen it!
+It’s like something dystopic out of end scenes in the film Brazil! … another must see film by the way, if you’ve not seen it!

 What currency do they use in Poland?